CIS 5511. Programming Techniques

 Typically, the size of a hash table is proportional to the number of keys actually stored, while being much smaller than the range of possible keys.

-A good hash function satisfies (approximately) the assumption that each key is equally likely to hash to any of the m index values, independently of where any other key has hashed to.
+A good hash function should distribute the keys evenly in the table.
 Often, a hash function works in two steps: (1) to convert a key into an integer, (2) to calculate the index from the integer.
 Therefore, hash function discussion often assumes that the function is a mapping from an integer (key) to an integer (index).

 The most common hash function is to take the reminder of the key divided by the size of the hash table, that is, h(k) = k mod m, assuming index in [0, m − 1].
 A more complicated version is h(k) = f(k) mod m, where f(k) does additional calculation to reduce collision, and the reminder operation makes the function value to cover the whole table.
-A similar approach is h(k) = floor(g(k) * m), where g(k) maps k into the range of [0, 1).
+If it is easier to turn the keys into real numbers, the hash function can be h(k) = floor(g(k) * m), where g(k) maps k into the range of [0, 1).

 Common collision handling methods can be divided into two types, open addressing, where all elements are stored in the table itself, and separate chaining, where elements are stored outside the table in (sorted) linked-lists ("buckets").
 Separate chaining requires additional space, though is conceptually simpler than open addressing.